What does DDS mean?

 The difference is one of semantics.
 DMD stands for Doctor of Medicine in Dentistry and/or Doctor of Dental Medicine.
 A DMD education is identical to a DDS education; they must complete their doctoral studies in the dental field and a general dentistry or specialization residency.
 Each individual dental school determines which of the two degrees they will confer, but both doctoral degrees make dentists eligible for licensure to work in the field of dentistry.

-For the everyday person, a DDS FAGD only means that the dentist has acquired the highest level of accreditation to be able to practice.
-FAGD stands for Fellowship in the Academy of General Dentistry.
-In order to obtain this level of honor within this highly respected professional institution, a dentist needs to complete numerous hours of advanced training and education as well as a variety of other parameters in order to be considered for fellowship.
-This high honor is only achieved by about 6% of dentists in the state of Texas, and the majority of these doctors have worked as a dentist for decades.
+For the everyday person, a DDS MAGD only means that the dentist has acquired the highest level of accreditation to be able to practice.
+MAGD stands for Mastership in the Academy of General Dentistry.
+In order to obtain this level of honor within this highly respected professional institution, a dentist needs to complete more than a thousand hours of advanced training and education as well as a variety of other parameters in order to be considered for mastership.
+This high honor is only achieved by less than 2% of dentists in the entirety of the U.S. and Canada, and the majority of these doctors have worked as a dentist for decades.

 We invite you to contact Indian Creek Dental at 972-836-8653 to learn more about Dr. Hattaway’s advanced training, and to schedule your appointment at our friendly dental office in Carrollton, Texas.
 We look forward to helping you care for your smile!